ishutin/terseq/README.md

 - [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html)
 - [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)

+## Why I should use this library?

+AWS SDK for PHP is a powerful tool for working with AWS services, but it can be challenging to use due to its complexity.
+It requires a lot of boilerplate code to build and execute queries.
+Terseq simplifies this process by providing a fluent interface to build queries for DynamoDB operations.
+It also supports single-table design, which is a recommended practice for DynamoDB.

 ## Installation

 To install the Terseq package, run the following command in your project directory using Composer: